 A child must live in Bath and North East Somerset (B&NES) to be eligible for funding.
 Please note the Local Authority is not obliged to fund a child under two years-old.
 Please also see the B&NES Local Offer for information on how we can provide support and advice for families of children aged 0-5 years.
 If the child does not live in B&NES please contact the Local Authority in which they live for further information on their funding procedures.
 If you have any queries or would like additional information please contact SENDIP@bathnes.gov.uk

-The below documents must be completed by a relevant professional.
-To make a request for Inclusion Support Funding please use the documents below.
+The following documents must be completed by a relevant professional.
+To make a request for Inclusion Support Funding please use these documents (links to these documents can be found on the right side of this page).

 If you have any queries about your child's special educational needs in Early Years please contact the Area SENCo Advice Line (Tuesdays and Thursdays 9.30am - 12.30pm and 1.30pm - 4.30pm) telephone: 01225 39 6912